wlangera/gcube-bcubed-hack/paper.md

 `sample_observations()` combines detection probability and sampling bias weight to a single value `p` as a product and uses this to draw for each occurrence from `stats::rbinom(1, 1, p)` [@R2024lang] to decide whether an occurrence is observed or not.

-To mimic real life data collection, we can select observed occurrences and add coordinate uncertainty with the `add_coordinate_uncertainty()` function.
+To mimic real-life data collection, we can select observed occurrences and add coordinate uncertainty with the `add_coordinate_uncertainty()` function.
 This is optional.

 ``` r
 add_coordinate_uncertainty(